dschizas/java-tutorial/README.md

 It's becoming more and more common for computer systems to have multiple processors or processors with multiple execution cores.
 This greatly enhances a system's capacity for concurrent execution of processes and threads — but concurrency is possible even on simple systems, without multiple processors or execution cores.

+### Threads
+Threads are sometimes called lightweight processes.
+Both processes and threads provide an execution environment, but creating a new thread requires fewer resources than creating a new process.

+Threads exist within a process — every process has at least one.
+Threads share the process's resources, including memory and open files.
+This makes for efficient, but potentially problematic, communication.

+Multithreaded execution is an essential feature of the Java platform.
+Every application has at least one thread — or several, if you count "system" threads that do things like memory management and signal handling.
+But from the application programmer's point of view, you start with just one thread, called the main thread.
+This thread has the ability to create additional threads.

 ## Lambda expressions
 One issue with anonymous classes is that if the implementation of your anonymous class is very simple, such as an interface that contains only one method, then the syntax of anonymous classes may seem unwieldy and unclear.
 In these cases, you're usually trying to pass functionality as an argument to another method, such as what action should be taken when someone clicks a button.
 Lambda expressions enable you to do this, to treat functionality as method argument, or code as data.